 The Telephone Museum of Prince Edward Island

-Projects and New Items Page! - This page will show detailed photos of newly received items, as well as steps taken to restore them.
+New Projects and New Items Page! - This page will show detailed photos of the latest Museum Acquisitions!

 Teletype Page: Showing the teletype machines ready and in progress for the museum

 1950 Strowger Switch Demo - until finished, updated Daily/Weekly

 In August 2012, we had a visit from John Arsenault, and while viewing the exhibits, he videoed part of his tour.
 This is the video that he took.
 Note: It shows only a few of the museum exhibits, and was not pre-planned or scripted.
 I wasn't feeling that well the day it was done, so the narration is not what it would have normally been.
 That being said, it does give you an idea of what you can expect to see during a museum tour.